bbertka/PCF-CPlusPlus-Python-Demo/README.md

 # PCF-CPlusPlus-Python-Demo

 Demo app demonstrates executing a C++ binary from within a Python App.
+Note there is no UI, this is a long term data processing example.

+To run:

+cf push

+To view output:

+cf logs <appname>

 Files: